HMDCrew/panasonic/README.md

 # Panasonic
-     Thanks to Panasonic for helping me understand all these concepts in the repository
+     Thanks to Panasonic for helping me understand all these concepts in the profile